rimi-299/Final_netviz/README.md

 # Final_netviz
 The code contains the visualization steps for the edges among top 10% communities.
-Source of the dataset: https://snap.stanford.edu/data/web-BerkStan.html Step 1: Download the web-BerkStan.txt and
+Source of the dataset: https://snap.stanford.edu/data/web-BerkStan.html

+Step 1: Download the web-BerkStan.txt and add it to the src.

+Step 2: Run the code